kk181105/DataAnalytics_Internship_2025/Task1_DataCleaning/README.md

 Task 1 – Data Cleaning & Preprocessing

 This folder contains my submission for Task 1 of the Data Analyst Internship.
 The objective of this task was to clean a raw dataset by handling missing values, fixing formatting issues, and preparing the data for future analysis.

--Files Included
+*Files Included*

-netflix_raw(dataset).xlsx :	Original raw dataset
+-netflix_raw(dataset).xlsx :	Original raw dataset

-netflix_cleaned_FINAL.csv :	Fully cleaned dataset after preprocessing
+-netflix_cleaned_FINAL.csv :	Fully cleaned dataset after preprocessing

-summary.md : has detailed explanation of the cleaning steps performed
+-summary.md : has detailed explanation of the cleaning steps performed

-README.md	: Documentation of Task 1
+-README.md	: Documentation of Task 1

--Task Objective
+*Task Objective*
 To perform data cleaning operations such as:

-Handling missing values
+-Handling missing values

-Removing duplicates
+-Removing duplicates

-Standardizing text formats
+-Standardizing text formats

-Fixing inconsistent date formats
+-Fixing inconsistent date formats

-Removing unwanted or empty columns
+-Removing unwanted or empty columns

-Ensuring correct data types
+-Ensuring correct data types

--Dataset Summary (After Cleaning)
+*Dataset Summary (After Cleaning)*

-Rows: 10
+-Rows: 10

-Columns: 12 (after removing empty "Unnamed" columns)
+-Columns: 12 (after removing empty "Unnamed" columns)

-No missing values remain
+-No missing values remain

-No duplicates remain
+-No duplicates remain

-Date formats uniform
+-Date formats uniform

--Tools Used
+*Tools Used*

-Python (Pandas) for data cleaning
+-Python (Pandas) for data cleaning

-Excel for dataset review
+-Excel for dataset review

-GitHub for version control and submission
+-GitHub for version control and submission